 A reliable web hosting provider doesn’t take cyber threats lightly.
 Robust firewalls are arguably the most vital web host server security requirement.
 They’re the front line that helps protect the nameservers.

 An excellent web host will also encourage its users to prioritize website security.
 Checking if your chosen provider offers a free SSL certificate is one of the best ways to see if your provider cares about your site’s security.
+However, if your website has multiple first-level subdomains under the main domain, it makes sense to invest in a wildcard SSL certificate.
+If budget is a concern, we recommend you to invest in a cheap wildcard SSl certificate that offers the same level of security at half the cost!
+This is a scalable, future-proof option that secures multiple level-one subdomains under the chosen primary domain.

 On top of that, data backup is also an essential safety measure to take.
 Website backup refers to copying a site’s files and storing them in a separate location.
 This is to ensure users don’t lose all of their data if their website experiences a failure.